Sciatic Nerve Pain and Teen Healers

 The pain left for about 30 minutes then returned.
 We went into prayer again, commanding it to leave and it did.
 As I went to bed, the pain increased to about the same level as before we prayed.
 I commanded the pain to leave again and it did.
 It returned again and being very tired and needing to sleep I commanded it to leave one more time.
 I said, “I am healed and I refuse to accept this pain”.
 When I went to sleep, I still had some pain, but I ignored it.
 When I woke in the morning, all the pain was gone.

 I’m a little surprised at some of the ways the enemy tries to sabotage my life and the lives of the people I love.
 I guess it’s time to stop being surprised and start being victorious.
-We shouldn’t let fear rule over us.
-Pain and suffering can be commanded to leave, and should be.
+Pain and fear are no match for the authority Jesus has given us.
 I hope this testimony encourages you.